-• We are an organization with a current negotiated indirect cost rate.
+- We are an organization with a current negotiated indirect cost rate.
 In the event we receive an award, we will charge indirect costs per our current negotiated rate agreement.
-Attached is a copy of our current rate agreement.

-- We are an organization with a negotiated indirect cost rate that has expired.
+Attached is a copy of our current rate agreement. - We are an organization with a negotiated indirect cost rate that has expired.
 Attached is copy of our most recently negotiated rate agreement.
 If we receive an award, we will submit an indirect cost rate proposal to our cognizant agency within 90 calendar days after the award date.
 We understand we must provide the Service a copy of our approved rate agreement before charging indirect costs to the Federal award. - We are an organization that has never negotiated an indirect cost rate with our cognizant agency.
 Our indirect cost rate is [insert rate], which is charged against [insert a complete description of the direct cost base used to distribute indirect costs to the award].
 If we receive an award, we will submit an indirect cost rate proposal to our cognizant agency within 90 calendar days after the award date.
 We understand we must provide the Service a copy of our approved rate agreement before charging indirect costs to the Federal award. - We are an organization that does not have a current negotiated (including provisional) rate.
 In the event an award is made, we elect to charge the de minimis rate of 10% of Modified Total Direct Costs as defined in 2 CFR §200.1.
 We understand we must use this methodology consistently for all Federal awards until such time as we negotiate a different rate with our cognizant agency.
 We understand that we must notify the Service in writing if during the award period we establish a rate that changes the methodology used to charge indirect costs to the award.
 We understand that additional Federal funds may not be available to support an unexpected increase in indirect costs and that such changes are subject to review, negotiation, and prior approval by the Service. - We are an organization submitting a [insert either "Cooperative Fish and Wildlife Research Unit Program" or "Cooperative Ecosystem Studies Unit Network"] project proposal, which has an indirect cost rate cap of [insert rate; CRU is currently 15%; CESU is currently 17.5%].
-In the event we receive an award, we understand that if we have a current negotiated (including provisional) rate we must charge the program's capped indirect cost rate to the same base identified in our approved indirect cost rate agreement, per 2 CFR §1402.414.
-If we do not have current negotiated (including provisional) rate, we understand we must charge the capped indirect cost rate against Modified Total Direct Costs (MTDC) as defined in 2 CFR §200.1. - We are an organization that will charge all costs directly.
+In the event we receive an award, we understand that if we have a current negotiated (including provisional) indirect cost rate agreement we must charge the capped indirect cost rate to the same base identified in our approved indirect cost rate agreement.
+We understand we must request prior approval from the awarding program to use the 2 CFR 200.1 Modified Total Direct Costs (MTDC) base instead of our approved base and that we must submit such requests with our application, including a calculation showing how use of the MTDC base results in an overall reduction in the total indirect costs recovered.
+If we do not have current negotiated (including provisional) rate, we understand we must charge the capped indirect cost rate against Modified Total Direct Costs (MTDC) as defined in 2 CFR §200.1.
+If we have never negotiated a rate, we understand we must use the de minimis rate of 10% of MTDC. - We are an organization that will charge all costs directly.